-Most recently in August of 2015, Leventhal provided live coverage of the shooting of WDBJ-TV reporter Alison Parker and cameraman Adam Ward live on air.
-He also contributed to the special FOX News Reporting: Timeline of Hurricane Katrina - 10th Anniversary, which took a look back at the damaging storm that centered in the Gulf Coast in 2005.
+Most recently, he reported live from France to cover the deadly attacks in Paris on November 13th, 2015.
+In August of 2015, Leventhal provided live coverage of the shooting of WDBJ-TV reporter Alison Parker and cameraman Adam Ward live on air.
+He also contributed to the special Fox News Reporting: Timeline of Hurricane Katrina – 10th Anniversary, which took a look back at the damaging storm that centered in the Gulf Coast in 2005.

 In June 2015, he reported on the manhunt for the two prisoners who escaped the Clinton Correction Facility in Dannemore, NY.
 During 2014, he reported on the Israel/Gaza conflict from the Israeli border, the Fort Hood base shooting in Washington D.C., as well as contributing to FNC’s 2014 New Year’s Eve special, All-American New Year, live from New York City.

 While at FNC, Leventhal has also covered major breaking news stories including the Boston Marathon bombing, the shooting at Sandy Hook Elementary School, the death and funeral of Pope John Paul II and the selection of his successor in the Vatican City, as well as the killing of Usama Bin Laden.
 He has also provided live coverage on natural disasters, including Hurricane Sandy, Isaac, Katrina, Rita, Andrew, Hugo, and the 2010 earthquake in Haiti.